 Federal Historic Preservation Tax Credits Benefit California

 Federal Historic Preservation Tax Credit projects have generated billions of dollars in spending in California.
 Between 2009 and 2024, almost 3 billion dollars were spent on rehabilitation expenses.
-These projects generate spending within the state, leading to the creation of jobs, housing, businesses, and increased tax revenue.
+These projects create jobs, housing, businesses, and increased tax revenue.

 Fiscal Year/